The Rise of Browsing Agents: A Comprehensive Overview of AI-Powered Web Automation

 The system runs in Docker containers, providing isolation and security for web interactions.
 Users can access the interface through a web UI that allows them to describe tasks in natural language.

-Google’s Project Mariner, unveiled in late 2024 and expanded in 2025, represents Google’s bold entry into the browsing agent space.
-This Gemini-powered agent can take control of Chrome browsers to perform web tasks autonomously.
+Google’s Project Mariner, unveiled in late 2024 and expanded throughout 2025-2026, represents Google’s bold entry into the browsing agent space.
+Now powered by Gemini 3, their most advanced AI model, the agentic browsing capabilities have reached new heights.

 Key Capabilities: